 Onboard PCI IDE Use this item to enable or disable either or both of the onboard Primary and Secondary IDE channels.
 Ultra DMA Support Use this item to set Ultra DMA support for IDE devices on the Primary or Secondary IDE channels.
 You must enable this or UDMA devices will not work at their intended speed.
+OnBoard Audio/ Modem This item enables or disables the onboard audio/modem chip.
+OnBoard LAN This item enables or disables the onboard network interface.
 USB Function Enable this item if you plan to use the USB ports on this mainboard.
 USB Function for DOS Enable this item if you plan to use the USB ports on this mainboard in a DOS environment.